mikrono/tModLoaderWiki_kr_ko/ModGore.md

 # ModGore

-This class represents a type of gore that is added by a mod.
-Only one instance of this class will ever exist for each type of gore you add.
+This class allows you to customize the behavior of a custom gore.
+Create a new instance of this and pass it as a parameter to Mod.AddGore to customize the gore you are adding.
+If you are autoloading gore, then give it the same name as the gore texture.

 ## Methods